Program Director: Elliot J. Androphy, MD

 Principal Investigator: Stephen E. Wolverton, MD

-This ten-year, post-marketing, observational registry of HUMIRA (Adalimumab) in adult patients with chronic plaque psoriasis (ESPRIT) is a multicenter, open-registry of patients who are candidates for systemic therapy including biologics (PSOLAR).
+This 10-year, post-marketing, observational registry of HUMIRA (Adalimumab) in adult patients with chronic plaque psoriasis (ESPRIT) is a multicenter, open-registry of patients who are candidates for systemic therapy including biologics (PSOLAR).
 The study is closed to enrollment but currently follows enrolled participants.

 Principal Investigator: Nidhi Avashia-Khemka, MD